iBug/iBug-source/_home/about.md

 ### Working environment

-My <span class="svg-inline" style="transform: translateY(0.166667em);">{% include assets/desktop.svg %}</span> workstation in office (headless) is equipped with Ryzen 9 5950X, Ubuntu 24.04 LTS, Docker, LXD, KVM (libvirt), plus Python, Ruby, Go and Node.js, etc, and I do my work over SSH (and [VS Code Remote - SSH](https://code.visualstudio.com/docs/remote/ssh)) every day.
+My <span class="svg-inline" style="transform: translateY(0.166667em);">{% include assets/desktop.svg %}</span> headless workstation in office is equipped with Ryzen 9 5950X, Ubuntu 24.04 LTS, Docker, LXD, KVM (libvirt), plus all the bells and whistles, and I do my work over SSH (and [VS Code Remote - SSH](https://code.visualstudio.com/docs/remote/ssh)) every day.

 [Windows Terminal](https://aka.ms/terminal) is the *best* terminal for Windows.

-MSI produces high-performance gaming laptops with very comfortable and beautiful keyboards.
+MSI produces high-performance gaming laptops with very comfortable and beautiful keyboards and *used to* be my personal preference.

 ## Personally